calnix/NftStreaming/README.md

 - `claimDelegated`: if NFTs are delegated
 - `claimViaModule`: if NFTs are on some other contract like staking pro

 User will call a different fn based on where his NFTs are located.
-All functions will allow for claiming on multiple NFTs at once.
 However, a user cannot claim across multiple venues at once.

 All the claims are multiple claims except for the `claimSingle`; which is offered as ~50% of user base have 1 NFT.